Common problems

 There are many websites dealing with the definition of depressive illness (eg blackdog.com.au).
 I recommend you google ‘depression’ and find out all you can on the topic before seeking the services of a counsellor.
 The comments herein about depression are not intended as an authoritative description/definition on the topic, they are meant to introduce my style of counselling response to depression, recurrent sadness, flatness of mood and negativity.

 My approach is to first of all, find out the severity and type of depression you have.
 Then design a program to assist you to manage your depression.
-This would probably be in conjunction with your GP, and/or significant other.
-If your depression is of a type that may be better managed with medication along with psychotherapy or you have a strong personal opinion about this, we need to reach a clearly agreed understanding of our approach from the beginning.
+This may be in conjunction with your GP, mental health professional and/or significant other.
+Your depression maybe of a type that for you, could be better managed with medication alongside psychotherapy.
+If you have a strong personal opinion about this, we would need to reach a clear understanding of our approach from the beginning.

-Managing depression is about managing immediate life situations (including a recent triggering events) as well as managing thoughts (self-talk, inner dialogue), lifestyle (including diet and exercise) and managing relationships affected by (or affecting) the depression.
-Investigating whether medication can be of assistance (short-term or long-term) via a medical consultation, if this hasnt already taken place.
+Managing depression is also about managing immediate life situations (including a recent triggering events) as well as managing thoughts (self-talk, inner dialogue), lifestyle (including stress, lifestyle choices, diet and exercise) It is alos about managing relationships affected by (or affecting) the depression.

 A counsellor can help by supporting you to manage and monitor your mood and choose behaviours, lifestyle and thoughts that minimise depression’s hold over your life.
-Conversely counselling can help you identify and minimise thinking and acting in ways that entrenches or re-inforces a low mood.
+It can help you identify and minimise habitual thinking and behaving in ways that entrench or re-inforce hopelessness or low mood.

 I don’t do counselling for depression any justice in this brief introduction to the topic.
 Hopefully, you will get a sense of some of my public perspectives on the topic anyhow.
 (Click link in title for more information)